Redditor Plans On Keeping Her Ex's Dog Because Their Current "Joint Custody" Arrangement Is Stopping Her From Moving On

 In this case, the Redditor's decision to keep her ex's dog reflects a desire to maintain a connection to a shared experience, illustrating how attachment can complicate the healing process.

-Maybe he's hoping that they will eventually get back together but OP doesn't feel the same
+Maybe he's hoping that they will eventually get back together, but OP doesn't feel the same.

 In situations of joint custody, it's essential to consider the emotional needs of both the pet and the owners.
-Studies show that when pet owners experience conflict over custody arrangements, it can lead to increased stress and anxiety, impacting their overall well-being.

 Understanding these dynamics can facilitate more compassionate discussions about pet care and shared responsibilities.